rolikaagarwal/NOTES/README.md

 - Fork the repo to your Github.

-- Clone the Forked Repository to your local machine.
+- Clone the Forked Repository to your local machine
 	```
 	git clone https://github.com/<YOUR_GITHUB_USER_NAME>/NOTES.git.
 	```